Mobile Personal Emergency Response System for Seniors

 - Worry about their ability to access help outside their home

-“To the amazing Philips Lifeline team, Thank you so very much for your kind attention to my dad, Jean Paul Hebert.
+“To the amazing Lifeline team, Thank you so very much for your kind attention to my dad, Jean Paul Hebert.
 We have had your service for many years now, since mom became ill.
 We thank you most sincerely.”